Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Meter Switch

-Tied to the Meter Selector knob, the two position switch defines which value of the Meter Selector Knob is being tested- VOLT for the inner ring voltage values, SIGNALS for the outer ring current and signal values.
+Tied to the Meter Selector knob, the two position switch defines which value of the Meter Selector Knob is being tested - VOLT for the inner ring voltage values, SIGNALS for the outer ring current and signal values.

 ### Vc Switch